 To search for Bachelors degrees in New Zealand, see Study with New Zealand - Courses and programmes.

 It's also possible to study for certificates and diplomas as well as short-term foundation or pre-university studies to prepare you for university-level education.
+A range of online courses can be found at training.co.nz.

 Masters degrees

-Postgraduate qualifications in the country are equivalent to their UK counterparts, with programmes offering full-time and part-time study options.
+Postgraduate qualifications in the country are equivalent to their UK counterparts, with programmes offering both full-time and part-time study options.

 Qualifications on offer include postgraduate certificates and diplomas and Masters degrees.
-You can study either a taught or research Masters and after you graduate, you'll be eligible to work for up to three years in New Zealand on a post-study work visa.
+You can study either a taught or research Masters and after you graduate, you'll be eligible to work for up to three years in New Zealand on a Post Study Work Visa.

 Like the UK, the minimum entry requirement for a Masters programme is a Bachelors qualification.